hardingrichard/Odin-Project/README.md

 # Odin-Project
-Collection of repositories for projects relating to The Odin Project courses.
+Collection of my repositories for projects relating to The Odin Project courses.

 ## Foundations Course